bencebakos3d/crystal-casino/README.md

+# The Crystal

-# A simple online casino fullstack web application with a roulette game.
+A simple online casino experience, fullstack web application with a roulette game.
 Cookie-based authentication, no signup and login needed.

 ## Used technologies